Indo-Corinthian capital: Figurines

 Figure of the Buddha, within a Corinthian capital, Gandhara, Jamal Garhi.

 Indo-Corinthian capitals also incorporated figures of the Buddha or Bodhisattvas, usually as central figures surrounded by, and often under the shade of, the luxurious foliage of Corinthian designs.
 This practice was not limited to India, and also found favor in various areas of Central Asia.
 The depiction of figurines within the foliage of Corinthian capitals is not in itself an eastern development.
 In the ancient Greek world in the Mediterranean, figurines were often represented this way:

 Figural additions are very common in the classical world, and from an early period, usually take the form of heads or busts, but the Gandhara treatment is original in that the acanthus leaves form a canopy over it.

 Combinations with Buddhist architecture

-Indo-Corinthian capital were also used in combination with architectural elements, such as Buddhist stupas.
+Indo-Corinthian capitals were also used in combination with architectural elements, such as Buddhist stupas.
 One of the best example was excavated and reconstituted at Sirkap.

 Perhaps the most notable divergence from the western concept of function occurs at Kalawan, Taxila, where a large acanthus capital set on a lotus base was inserted between the conventional square basement and cylindrical dome of a votive stupa.

 Further, in the art of Gandhara, Indo-Corinthian capitals on top of separating pilasters are used extensively in narrative friezes of the life of the Buddha.
 This usage continued as late as the 5th century.